Juan del Águila: Expedition to England

 Spanish operations took place on the coast of Cornwall County.

 Taking advantage of the "break" that he got from the French troops, Juan del Águila decided to organize a punitive expedition against England, for helping Henry IV of France.

 Thus, on 26 July 1595, three companies of musketeers from his Tercio under the command of Captain Carlos de Amézquita sailed in four galleys.
 They first made landfall in Penmarch to get supplies.
 On 31 July they left for England and landed on 2 August in Mounts Bay, Cornwall.
 In two days the expedition sacked and burned Mousehole (where only a pub survived), Newlyn, Paul and Penzance.
 They then re-embarked on the galleys.

 On 5 August, a day after setting sail back to France, they found a Dutch squadron of 46 ships from which they managed to escape but not before sinking two enemy ships.
 On 10 August, Amézquita and his men landed victoriously in Blavet.
 The expedition resulted in 20 casualties, all of them in the skirmish against the Dutch.

 On 2 May 1598 the Peace of Vervins was signed, through which Spain returned all conquered places (including Blavet) in exchange for France vacating Charolais and places taken in Flanders.

 Therefore, Juan del Águila and the tercio had to return to Spain.

 Service in Spain

-The tercio was sent to Cadiz from where they would make trips escorting galleons coming from America.
+The tercio was sent to Cádiz from where they would make trips escorting galleons coming from America.

 In May 1600, Juan del Águila was imprisoned for "having taken advantage of the tax of the king more than what was just," as reported by Luis Cabrera de Córdoba.
 He was able to prove his innocence, so that, in reparation, he was given the command of the expedition to support the Irish rebellion against England.